The Zeigarnik Effect

 There are so many things you have to do for work, family, and friends.
-An each open task eats up our memory until it's complete—no matter how unimportant the task may seem.
+And each of the open tasks take up space in the mind until it's complete—no matter how unimportant the task may seem.

 How to overcome the Zeigarnik Effect

 There's a simple solution to mitigate the negative effect that open tasks have on our minds.
 When you don't have time to complete a task, write it down in your phone or on a sticky note.
-You'll trick your brain into thinking the task is complete, and you won't be distracted by it.
+You can your brain into thinking the task is complete, and you won't be distracted by it.

-For example, something as insignificant as having to take out the rest of the garbage will prevent my mind from drifting off to sleep, so what I'll do is create an alert in my phone to remind me at 8am.
-Magically, I'm no longer preoccupied by it, and I fall asleep knowing at 8am my phone will remind me.
+For example, something as insignificant as having to take out the rest of the garbage will prevent my mind from drifting off to sleep, so what I'd do is create an alert in my phone to remind me at 7am.
+Magically, I'm no longer preoccupied by it, and I fall asleep knowing at 7am my phone will remind me.

 You can overcome the Zeigarnik Effect in all areas of your life by writing down small tasks or creating step-by-step plans for bigger projects.